sentiampc/sentialabs.github.io/_posts/2017-05-09-Github-CodeBuild-Integration.md

 4. Note the endpoint for the trigger in the Stack Output, eg: `https://[id].execute-api.eu-west-1.amazonaws.com/trigger/trigger-build/`
 5. Add that endpoint as a webhook on your project repository: `https://github.com/[username]/[repo-name]/settings/hooks/new`

    Be sure to to select __`Let me select individual events.`__ and then __`Pull request`__, so it's only triggered on PR updates.
-It will work if you forgot this step, it can possibly incur extra costs, because the lambda function will trigger each time.
+It will work if you forgot this step, but it can incur extra costs, because the Lambda Function will trigger on any of the events.
 6. Create a Pull Request on your project, and see the magic be invoked 😎
 7. ...
 8. Profit!